Fall 2015 applications are OPEN and due by November 1, 2014.

 Virtual Drop-Ins Now Available - Join a CRNA Chat Room Online

-Please note that all times are Pacific Standard Time (California time zone).
+*Please note that all times are listed in Pacific Standard Time (PT).

 CRNA On Campus Events